 4. Collaborate.
 Cooperate with one another to find a way to overcome procrastination as well as any conflict.
 Ask questions if you need to in order to try to understand, adjust, and settle matters-working as a team.
 Parents and kids who strive in tandem to co-create understandings and expectations, consider possible resources, or come up with creative approaches to issues or disagreements, experience less clashes and more positivity.
 Look for collaborative options-that is, opportunities to share ideas and strategies, and propel one another forward.

 5. Compromise.
 Demonstrate a willingness to be flexible, fair, and to meet other people partway.
 It’s important to be respectful of their viewpoints, timelines, and preferences, even though they may not be the same as your own.
 If, for example, you are procrastinating because a task seems too difficult or a timeline seems unreasonable, you might consider dividing the work into manageable segments and embarking on one.
-Showing some initial effort and good will is generally an acceptable starting point for determining if there’s legitimate reason to negotiate for more flexibility, or possibly an extended due date.
+You could also divide these chores among your children and maybe reward them with extra playtime.
+You could check this site to find more info on various games.
+Showing some initial effort and goodwill is generally an acceptable starting point for determining if there’s a legitimate reason to negotiate for more flexibility, or possibly an extended due date.
 A strong start can set the tone for experiencing some give and take along the way.
 Compromise is also an age-old, tried-and-true means of easing conflict.

 6. Make an action plan.
 When procrastination lies at the root of a power struggle, it helps to get to the bottom of it.
 What is the underlying reason for the procrastination?
 In my new book Bust Your BUTS: Tips for Teens Who Procrastinate (2017), I discuss 28 possible reasons, and I provide hundreds of practical strategies so kids can prevent, manage, or eliminate those BUTS.
 In Not Now, Maybe Later: Helping Children Overcome Procrastination (2015), I suggest ways parents can offer support and encouragement.
 In both books, I emphasize the importance of thinking through the reasons for procrastination, then planning how to proceed, step by step.
 These will differ depending on the reason.
 For example, if too many distractions are causing procrastination, steps could include becoming aware of what the distractions actually are, prioritizing, and then getting rid of each of them in turn.
 If fear of failure is the issue, find out how other people overcome their setbacks and obstacles.
 If procrastination is due to boredom, think about how to incorporate art, music, drama, dance, or other interests into an activity so it becomes more personally relevant.
-It’s better to take responsibility for managing procrastination rather than fighting it — or fighting about it.
+You could also try playing games like League of Legends (find more info on MOBA Champion) or something similar to get rid of the boredom.
+It’s better to take responsibility for managing procrastination rather than fighting it – or fighting about it.
 An action plan can be as creative, formulaic or flexible as you like.

 7. Be resourceful.
 When people stop procrastinating and start to become more accountable, it lessens the tension and helps to diffuse power struggles.
 Procrastination can be confronted directly – wham!
 Or it can be ameliorated over time.
 There are many established and also innovative approaches to explore in order to improve time management, increase motivation, acquire organizational skills, and learn to set goals.
 Become familiar with available resources.
 I invite you to check out the material in my books and on my website.
 I suggest different kinds of apps, organizers, and agendas, helpful articles and reference books, and lists of tips.
 I share inspirational quotes, and give lots of examples that illustrate practical tactics for getting things done, and with less of a struggle.